 Easter Hershey’s Kisses (some varieties)

 Most, but not all, Hershey’s Kisses are gluten-free.
+Milk chocolate and hugs are gluten-free, including those the above Kisses in Pastel Foils for Easter.
 Always check the package and look for Hershey’s gluten-free icon.

 Peeps